 On November 9, 2018, two days before the 100th anniversary of the end of the First World War, the Vimy Foundation opened the gates to a modern living memorial in commemoration of the centenary of the armistice of the First World War.
 Read the full release about the Opening of the Vimy Foundation Centennial Park by clicking here.

-Click the image below for photos from the opening of the Vimy Foundation Centennial Park.
+Photos from the opening of the Vimy Foundation Centennial Park – November 2018.

 Click the image below to view a time lapse video of the construction